-Minor adjustments with respect to the written material can be made provided they are explicitly indicated.
+Minor adjustments with respect to the Written Material can be made provided they are explicitly indicated.
 The jury may penalize any breach of this rule.
+It is entirely permissible to add examples and illustrations.

-In a second part, the Reporter will answer as best as possible the questions addressed to him by the opponent, the reviewer and the jury.
+After their presentation, the Reporter answers as best as possible the questions addressed to him by the Opponent, the Reviewer and the Jury.

-ii.
+iii.
 The Opponent

 The Opponent analyzes the Reporter's oral presentation with the aim of detecting errors and inaccuracies, as well as strong points, assessing their importance.
-For the purpose of revealing possible shortcomings, the Opponent has time to ask questions to the Reporter allowing the Reporter to fix them.
-Among the questions, they may ask the Reporter to explain an element of his or her solution.
+For the purpose of revealing possible shortcomings, the Opponent has time to ask questions to the Reporter, allowing the Reporter to fix them.
+Among the questions, they may ask the Reporter to explain an element of their solution.

-However, the Opponent should not turn the discussion towards a presentation of his or her own solution.
+However, the Opponent should not turn the discussion towards a presentation of their own solution.
 Excessive opposition, as well as any form of aggressiveness, will be severely penalized in the scoring given by the jury.

-They then has time to provide an analysis of the content of the Reporter's oral presentation, as well as the debate that took place between the two participants.
-They specifies, in particular, the positive elements provided by the Reporter and indicates, when it arises, the points on which they was not convinced.
+They then have time to provide an analysis of the content of the Reporter's oral presentation, as well as the debate that took place between the two participants.
+They specify, in particular, the positive elements provided by the Reporter and indicate, when it arises, the points on which they were not convinced.
 In particular, their evaluation may assess what is: